 Harvest is located at 100 Hotel Road, Hershey, PA 17033.

-Disclosure: The Segway tour and lunch were provided by the Hershey Harrisburg Regional Visitors Bureau as part of our participation in the Fall Cornucopia Media Weekend.
+Disclosure: The Segway tour and lunch were provided by the Visit Hershey & Harrisburg as part of our participation in the Fall Cornucopia Media Weekend.
 As always, all opinions expressed are completely our own.

 Read These Next